Back to use cases

 3

-Test a small matrix before scaling
+Lock a small recipe before scaling

 4

-Split product and campaign output when needed
+Separate PDP and campaign runs when needed

 Preset picks